The philosopher Socrates is something of an enigma.

 Each participant must actively participate and take responsibility for moving the discussion forward.

-The best environment, according to Professor Rob Reich, is one of ‘productive discomfort,’ but in the absence of fear and panic (Reich, 2003).
+The best environment, according to professor Rob Reich, is one of ‘productive discomfort,’ but in the absence of fear and panic (Reis, 2003).

-Instead, it would be best if you remained open-minded and prepared to both listen and learn.
+Instead, it is best to remain open minded and prepared to both listen and learn.

-For a student—and equally for a client during coaching or therapy—it is useful to understand what is expected:
+For a student or client, it is useful to understand what is expected.

 To be the ideal companion for Socratic questioning, you need to be genuinely curious, willing to take the time and energy to unpack beliefs, and able to logically and dispassionately review contradictions and inconsistencies.